The University of Keagan’s

 My stint as a barback taught me more than my six years in college.
 I learned there is no task too big or too small, no matter what my position may be.

-I’m so grateful to be bartending here.
-I consider my co-workers and many of the folks I’ve met tending bar to be more than colleagues and customers—they are my family.
+Bartending has now led to an Assistant Manager position and I consider my co-workers and many of the folks I’ve met to be more than colleagues and customers—they are my family.